-To determine your eligibility for summer aid, you must complete a FAFSA and OFAS's summer financial aid application.
+To determine your eligibility for summer aid, you must complete a FAFSA and the SCSU Office of Financial Aid and Scholarships' summer financial aid application.
 Summer is part of the current award year.
-Undergraduates must be enrolled for 6 or more credits and graduates must be enrolled for 4.5 or more credits.
+Undergraduates must enroll for 6 or more credits and graduates must enroll for 4.5 or more credits during the summer session.
 The summer application must be submitted by the deadline noted on the summer application.
 Late applicants will not be accepted.
 See "How to Apply for Financial Aid?" for additional requirements.

 Is it necessary for me to pay my bill if I am waiting for financial aid?

 Yes.
-If your financial aid is not in place (memoed to your account) by the payment due date set by the Student Accounts office (formerly Bursar), you are required to pay the bill.
+If your financial aid is not in place (credited to your account) by the payment due date set by the Student Accounts office (formerly Bursar), you are required to pay the bill.

 I need to have a form completed by the Office of Financial Aid & Scholarships.
 How long will it take to process?

 Please allow three to five business days for processing and up to two weeks during peak periods (May - August).

 I am under the age of 24 but I do not live with my parents, My parents do not claim me on their taxes and they do not provide any financial support.
 Do I still have to include their information on the FAFSA?